ceramicnetwork/js-ceramic/README.md

 # js-ceramic
 Monorepo containing the Typescript implementation of the Ceramic protocol.

-## Project Status - `Proof of Concept`
+## Project Status - `Slip testnet`

-This implementation of the Ceramic protocol is only partial and is missing multiple critical components.
-As development moves forward this readme will be updated with the latest project status.

-**Missing components:**
-* Anchor records - currently anchor records are mocked
+This implementation is ready for testing, but there is still a few things left before the Clay testnet.
+See the [roadmap](https://github.com/ceramicnetwork/ceramic/issues/19).

 ## Project Structure